davmrtl/string-learning/README.md

-# string-normalization
+# string-learning

-**string-normalization** is a lightweight library for Java that helps learning from a set of strings.
+**string-learning** is a lightweight library for Java that helps learning from a set of strings.

 It provides a simple way to know if a string matches the others: